Defined Benefit Pension Plans are THE BEST!

 more you earn -- the higher the lifetime pension.

-For example, if you work a lifetime for one employer with a Defined Benefit Pension Plan, you'll end up with one larger pension and it's based on the final average earnings (normally your highest lifetime earnings).
+For example, if you work a lifetime for one employer with a Defined Benefit Pension Plan, you'll end up with one larger pension and it's based on the final average earnings (normally your highest lifetime earnings during the last five years worked).

 Again, the longer you work, the higher your percentage of earnings is... this is a lifetime pension.
 Keep on working (unless you hit the maximum years) and get that lifetime pension maximized as you'll likely draw it for many, many years!

 Finally, consider your Net to Net earnings in retirement versus when you worked.
-Net to net, NOT gross to gross.
+Do the net to net comparison, NOT gross to gross.

 Why?
 When you work, the employer takes Federal tax, State tax, FICA, Union Dues, etc. out of your gross pay.
 When you retire, in most cases, you'll pay less taxes... some states don't require a state income tax on pensions, FICA is no longer necessary as you've retired, union dues are gone.

 Questions?
-Email me..
-I want to help folks determine how to retire.
-I might be able to help with your pension calculation or explain your options... just ask!
+Use my Contact Wendy page.
+I want to help you determine how to retire.
+I will help with your pension calculation or explain your options... just ask!